auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 {: refdef}

 With precise language to ask properly formed cause and effect questions we can simulate this reasoning in machines.
 Machine inference of cause and effect is [developing more each day](/ai/causeEffect/).
 Other machine learning models such as trees are modified to causal decision trees.

+Relating cause and effect to the three levels of reality this connects them.
+Objective reality is the actual cause and effect sequence of events.

+Subjective reality is our representation of cause and effect.
+Through instinct and experience we build causal diagrams in the mind.
+When a causal explanation finds causal factors relating to a mind’s causal models it is part of the subjective level of reality.
+When a causal explanation relates to a causal model of a network of minds it is the intersubjective level of reality.

+There is an objective level of how our brains are structured and function, but there is also the informational level of our minds processing information.
+Of course our causal model can be wildly different from objective reality, but there is a relationship between the two.

 ---